 Kate Sessions Commitment recommended trees

 Trees can also be purchased directly from local nurseries and plant sales.
 They are generally sold in 5-gallon and 15-gallon container sizes.
-Trees should be inspected for nursery standards, and not accepted if they have circling roots, roots filling the entire container, or trunk form that cannot be corrected by light pruning.

 Kate Sessions Commitment recommends the following local nurseries:

 - Kniffings Nursery – El Cajon – all types of trees